winsonhys/locofy-fe/README.md

 - **Buttons**: Primary buttons, icon buttons, action buttons
 - **Links**: Clickable text links, navigation elements
 - **Select Elements**: Dropdown menus, selection controls

-## 🔒 Security

-This repository has been cleaned of all sensitive data including API keys and tokens.
-The git history has been rewritten to remove any traces of credentials.
-Always use environment variables or secure credential management in production environments.